Scientific Name

 Description

 Sedum booleanum is a bushy succulent with light blue-green, overlapping leaves usually stacked in 4 straight rows on upright stems.
 It can grow up to 6 inches (15 cm) tall and 10 inches (25 cm) wide.
-The leaves are thick, fleshy, ovate, measuring up to 0.4 inches (1 cm) long and about 0.15 inches (0.4 cm) wide.
+The leaves are thick, fleshy, ovate, measuring up to 0.4 inches (1 cm) in length and about 0.15 inches (0.4 cm) in width.
 They gradually become smaller towards the stem tips and soon become deciduous near the base of the stems.

 The bright red flowers are unique for a Sedum and appear in terminal clusters in early summer.

 When growing Sedums, keep in mind that these plants need very little attention or care.
 They will thrive in conditions where many other plants thrive, but do just as well in less hospitable areas.
-They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
+They are ideal for that part of your yard that receives too much sun or too little water to support the growth of other plants.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.

 For taller varieties, you can break off one of the stems and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.